Pocketpills

 How do IUDs work?

-IUDs are inserted inside a woman’s uterus, changing the lining of the uterus, preventing fertilization and implantation to prevent pregnancy of an egg to occur.
-Furthermore, the insertion of the IUD causes an inflammatory reaction, producing a substance, making it a toxic environment for the sperm to survive.
+IUDs are inserted inside a woman’s uterus, changing the lining of the uterus, preventing fertilization and implantation of an egg to occur, therefore preventing pregnancy.
+Furthermore, the Insertion of a Copper IUD causes an inflammatory reaction, but the insertion of a Hormonal IUD causes thick mucous production.

 Kyleena, Mirena and Copper IUDs Weight Gain

 There are many considerations to weigh when it comes to selecting a contraceptive method.
-One of the first and most common questions amongst girls and women is, “Will an intrauterine device implant make me gain weight?”
+One common question when selecting a contraceptive method is, “Will this option make me gain weight?"

 What might weight changes after IUD removal look like?